stephenjohnlimb/boot2/AgileDevelopment.md

 ```

 Some of these test pass and some fail, I've used parameterised tests here.
-Also, I've not done any `Spring` stuff or contexts or anything like that.
+Also, I've not used any `Spring` stuff or contexts or anything like that.

-I've gathered common test code assertions into a simple consumer - so even the tests are DRY.
+I've gathered common test code assertions into a simple `Consumer` - so even the tests are DRY.
+Remember even test code needs maintenance and design.
+You should view test cases more as an example of how to
+use the software you're developing.

 The use of just pure Junit tests without any Spring is quick and simple - but only if
 you minimise `@Autowiring` and inject dependencies via constructors.
 This enables you to
 create your own `new` Java objects and use them.
 This does speed up your tests and keeps them
 less `Spring` (a good thing in my opinion).
+Running big complex `Spring context` with all that reflection code
+with lots of tests will really slow your test runs down.

 #### Next task it to implement the real functionality and get the tests to pass

 So here's the initial implementation (needs to be refactored though).
 But passes all the tests.

-ProductionUserIdentifierValidator
+In fact, they didn't pass first time.
+I got the regular expression with `\\p{Punct}` in wrong.
+But my
+tests detected that!

 ```
 ...
 @Service